PREPARE THE WAY OF THE LORD

 Lastly, the success of John the Baptist as the herald or forerunner of Christ’s first coming was also due to his kingdom’s mentality and lifestyle.

-Undoubtedly, John the Baptist was totally unlike the religious and hypocritical scribes and Pharisees of his days, who did all their works only to be seen by men, and made their phylacteries broad and enlarged the borders of their garments, and loved the best places at feasts and the best seats in the synagogues, and greetings in the marketplaces, and to be called by special appellations or titles (Matt.
+Undoubtedly, John the Baptist was totally unlike the religious and hypocritical scribes and Pharisees of his days, who did all their works only to be seen by men, made their phylacteries broad and enlarged the borders of their garments, loved the best places at feasts and the best seats in the synagogues, and greetings in the marketplaces, and to be called by exceptional appellations or titles (Matt.
 3:4, 23:5-8).

-While the religious leaders of his days were primarily concerned with people bringing good gifts to the altar and their compliance with religious rites and traditions of men, John the Baptist was apparently concerned with the people bearing fruits worthy of repentance.
+While the religious leaders of his days were primarily concerned with people bringing good gifts to the altar and their compliance with religious rites and traditions of men, John the Baptist was concerned with the people bearing fruits worthy of repentance.